-The proposed signage is located within the immediate vicinity of heritage items and areas within The Rocks.
-The proposal will have a minimal impact on the heritage items within The Rocks, given that it is located on the southern side of the viaduct.
-The proposed signage will not further obscure the already restricted view corridors towards these items, created by the massing and scale of the viaduct and expressway.
-The LED digital screen will not reduce the already limited enjoyment of these items to be obtained from south of the viaduct.

-The proposed conversion of the existing signage to a LED digital screen will have a minimal impact on the heritage items and special character areas within the City of Sydney.
+- The proposal will have a minimal impact on the heritage items within the vicinity, which are located in The Rocks, given that it is located on the southern side of the viaduct. - The proposed signage will not further obscure the already restricted view corridors towards these items, created by the massing and scale of the viaduct and expressway. - The LED digital screen will not reduce the already limited enjoyment of these items to be obtained from south of the viaduct. - The proposed conversion of the existing signage to a LED digital screen will have a minimal impact on the heritage items and special character areas within the City of Sydney.
 Signage is already a significant element within the George Street streetscape.
-Existing streetscape elements and trees will assist in the integration of the proposed LED screen into the streetscape.
+Existing streetscape elements and trees will assist in the integration of the proposed LED screen into the streetscape. - For the above reasons, there will be no impact on the ability of the public to understand and appreciate the heritage significance of these items.